Utah Deaf History and Culture

 Utah Schools for the Deaf and the Blind, Salt Lake City, Utah.
 Source: USDB Website

-According to Michelle Tanner, a Total Communication Program teacher, principal of the Jean Massisu School of the Deaf, and Associate Superintendent of the Utah School for the Deaf, the merger of two schools had a positive impact on the students.
-The merger increased the number of students, which improved the instructional atmosphere and the peer group of students.
-This, in turn, aided in language development and led to a more effective ASL/English bilingual classroom.
-Michelle Tanner had always dreamed of this merger and had lobbied for it (Michelle Tanner, personal communication, July 8, 2011).
+According to Michelle Tanner, a teacher in the Total Communication Program and principal of the Jean Massieu School for the Deaf, as well as the Associate Superintendent of the Utah School for the Deaf, the merger of the two schools had a positive impact on the students.
+This merger increased the student population, which improved both the instructional environment and the peer groups.
+Consequently, it facilitated language development and contributed to a more effective bilingual classroom that incorporated both American Sign Language (ASL) and English.
+Michelle Tanner had always envisioned this merger and actively advocated for it (Michelle Tanner, personal communication, July 8, 2011).

-2010: In January 2010, the teachers and students from the Jean Massieu School of the Deaf, along with some other USDB programs, moved to a new location at 1655 East 3300 South in Salt Lake City, Utah, as shown in the photos above and below.
+2010: In January 2010, the teachers and students from the Jean Massieu School of the Deaf, along with other USDB programs, relocated to a new facility at 1655 East 3300 South in Salt Lake City, Utah, as shown in the photos above and below.
 After facing a decade of frustration and repeated denials from the Utah legislature, they finally had a place they could call home.

 Picture